Aagam2020/Shahportfolio/final_project_Aagam.md

 - Identify populations most affected by major depressive episodes, such as young adults aged 18-25, who exhibit the highest prevalence at 18.6%.
 - Explore patterns that emphasize the need for targeted interventions and improved access to mental health resources.

-This dataset will drive the visualizations and storytelling in the project, such as bar charts that clearly show disparities across demographics.
 By breaking down the data, the analysis will provide a better understanding of which groups face the greatest challenges and why these disparities exist.

 ---